solo-io/dev-portal-starter/README.md

 ## UI Iteration

-The following steps can be used to iterate on the UI after following the previous setup instructions.
+The following steps can be used to iterate on the UI after the initial setup.
+These steps must be repeated after each UI change to see them in the build, and can be added as a `.bashrc` or `.zshrc` [alias](https://linuxize.com/post/how-to-create-bash-aliases/).
+To see UI changes faster, see the next section on "UI Iteration with Storybook and Mock Data".

 1. Build the docker image (replace "username").